Mor1ins/pdfjs_min-rails/README.md

 gem 'pdfjs_min-rails'
 ```

-*Note: pdfjs_viewer-rails is still in early development.
+*Note: pdfjs_min-rails is still in early development.
 Please report if you encounter any issues along the way.*

 ## Viewer Styles